Last Updated: April 2, 2021

 How to write a call to action on various mediums:

-✅ In your email: CTAs should provide incentive for the readers to take a certain favorable action (like buying your product/service).
+✅ In your email: CTAs should provide an incentive for the readers to take a certain favorable action (like buying your product/service).

 ✅ On your website: Add CTAs on each page but avoid cluttering too many on one page.